 The following practices are not uncommon and create a significant risk of fraud:

 Leaving signed blank cheques for use when the signatory is away.
 The risks inherent in this practice are clear.
 It is preferable to have a second signatory who is required to sign checks when another signatory is absent.

 Rotating signatures.
 If a number of people can sign cheques, a fraudster can ‘rotate’ the signing of cheques, which makes the exercise of effective supervision very difficult.
 This is particularly common in frauds involving withdrawals of cash.

 Electronic passwords and transfers.
 Access to any sensitive data, or any account, should be strictly controlled and a system of checks instituted to monitor inappropriate or otherwise suspicious activity.
-The absence of checks at the bank makes the need to have very tight security procedures over electronic transfers critical.
+The absence of checks operated at the bank makes the need to have very tight security procedures over electronic transfers critical.
 Data security is crucial and the loss of data can lead to significant fines as well as commercial loss.

 Delegated authority without control.
 It is essential to have controls in place where certain areas of the business are under the sole control of one person.
 Check that all payments for services or goods received are correctly made and constitute proper value for money.
 One of the easiest employee frauds to get away with for year after year is the ‘kickback’ from a complicit supplier.
 Make sure that purchasing decisions are subject to periodic value for money testing and if the payments made are more than the market rate, find out why.

 Employees who insist that all ‘their’ paperwork is left untouched until their return from holiday.
 This is a clear warning sign that they do not wish to have their work scrutinised by other people.
 Find out why.